My goal was to have at least one name

 holds the Order of Canada.

-was a founding member of the Toronto Augusta
+In 1989 Tracy was a founding member of the

-in numerous films she appeared on television in
+she had roles on television in such shows

 December 8